Understanding the Differences: Plaster vs Stucco - Which One is Right for Your Home?

 7. Energy Efficiency

-9. Personal Preference
+9. Personal Taste

-10. Resale Value
+10. Impact on Resale Value

-Common applications of plaster and Stucco
+Common Applications of Plaster and Stucco

 1. Exterior Wall Coatings